 6. Prioritize a positive donor experience.

 Like any fundraising initiative, your grateful patient program should be a positive, fulfilling, and meaningful donor experience.
-By emphasizing donor appreciation and engagement, you can build trust and loyalty with supporters, increasing the likelihood that they’ll stay involved in giving long-term.
+By emphasizing donor appreciation and engagement, you can build trust and loyalty with supporters, increasing the likelihood that they’ll give long-term.

 Ensure donors enjoy being a part of your grateful patient community by following these tips: